-One stock valve was extremely hard to undo.
-I wondered if it had mistakenly been glued in or that the plastic valve removal tool would snap.
+One stock push-push valve was extremely hard to undo.
+I wondered if it had been glued in or that the plastic valve removal tool would snap (you can buy a metal one for loads more).
 When the other side undid with less effort I knew it had to be possible.

 One thing I noticed while doing all this was the unseen protective patch on the inside of the hull opposite the inflation valves to limit wear and rubbing between valve body and hull when the boat’s delated.
 Nice touch, Gumotex ;-)

 I did all the valves up as hard as possible with tool and hand, and in four more years had no problems.
 On a hot day in the sun I can hear the high-pressure side PRVs hissing away.
 The gallery below shows the job in chronological order.

 Now it’ll be good know that should I doze off as the tide ebbs away, I won’t be rudely woken by an exploding boat.
 Another side benefit of doing this is that you’ll never need to use a manometer (pressure gauge) again.
 You simply pump up all three chambers until they hiss and you know they are at full operating pressure.